Human Sulfotransferase 1A1/SULT1A1 protein (Recombinant) (C-His) (STJP000812)

 Tissue Specificity Liver, lung, adrenal, brain, platelets and skin.

-Function Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the sulfate conjugation of a wide variety of acceptor molecules bearing a hydroxyl or an amine groupe.
+Function Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the sulfate conjugation of a wide variety of acceptor molecules bearing a hydroxyl or an amine group.
 Sulfonation increases the water solubility of most compounds, and therefore their renal excretion, but it can also result in bioactivation to form active metabolites.
 Displays broad substrate specificity for small phenolic compounds.
-Plays an important role in the sulfonation of endogenous molecules such as steroid hormones and 3,3'-diiodothyronin.
+Plays an important role in the sulfonation of endogenous molecules such as steroid hormones.
 Mediates the sulfate conjugation of a variety of xenobiotics, including the drugs acetaminophen and minoxidil.
 Mediates also the metabolic activation of carcinogenic N-hydroxyarylamines leading to highly reactive intermediates capable of forming DNA adducts, potentially resulting in mutagenesis.
 May play a role in gut microbiota-host metabolic interaction.
 O-sulfonates 4-ethylphenol (4-EP), a dietary tyrosine-derived metabolite produced by gut bacteria.
 The product 4-EPS crosses the blood-brain barrier and may negatively regulate oligodendrocyte maturation and myelination, affecting the functional connectivity of different brain regions associated with the limbic system.
+Catalyzes the sulfate conjugation of dopamine.
+Catalyzes the sulfation of T4 (L-thyroxine/3,5,3',5'-tetraiodothyronine), T3 (3,5,3'-triiodothyronine), rT3 (3,3',5'-triiodothyronine) and 3,3'-T2 (3,3'-diiodothyronine), with a substrate preference of 3,3'-T2 > rT3 > T3 > T4.

 Protein Name Sulfotransferase 1a1